Have you ever blind folded your child and let them guess food by using only their taste buds?

 5. Give your child the pictures and ask them to place the pictures of the animals next to the food that the animal eats.

-Miss Possum found the eucalyptus drop and sunflower seeds difficult to guess but once she had the pictures of the animals, she used process of elimination to help her guess which animal linked with which food.
+My eldest, who enjoyed this activity found the eucalyptus drop and sunflower seeds difficult to guess but once she had the pictures of the animals, she used process of elimination to help her guess which animal linked with which food.

-This activity was perfect because Miss Possum is learning all about the five senses at school.
 She loved this activity and was very happy to eat the remainder of the plate for afternoon tea!